Sharaal/misc/games/epic-auto-towers/builds/milk-for-cats/README.md

 ![](10-boss-setup.png)

 Some alternatives options:
-* A early glas tower can help with the boss if you struggle getting cat scaled up fast or have higher ascensions 20+
+* An early glas tower can help with the boss if you struggle getting cat scaled up fast or have higher ascensions 20+

 ### After first boss: Setup princesses